Policies

 Fees, Confidentiality, and Insurance Coverage

 In the past, medical care was provided according to each patient’s specific needs.
 Patients and physicians worked together, perhaps with the input of family members or specialists, in an attempt to provide appropriate, personalized care.
 Patients took comfort in the fact that their doctor knew them, and had their best interests at heart.
 I have been dismayed at how psychiatry has changed in recent years.
 Instead of scheduling enough time to develop a relationship with patients, appointments are scheduled to maximize volume.
-Patients feel like guinea pigs, or think that medications are being prescribed in random order.
-They are not aware of the treatment plan, let alone aware of the personality or unconscious issues that affect their symptoms and direct their treatments.
+Patients feel like guinea pigs, as medications are prescribed in random order.
+Patients are not aware of the treatment plan, let alone aware of the personality or unconscious issues that affect their symptoms and direct their treatments.

 My practice is different in this important respect.
 I want to take time to know you, and to develop a relationship with you over the years.
 After your current issues are resolved I want you to know that there is a place where you can return, where the psychiatrist doesn’t change, where the psychiatrist understands you even before you arrive.
 I want you to feel safe at my practice, and to understand any medications that I prescribe for you.
 If you don’t understand something I want you to feel comfortable asking me about it.
 If you disagree with my treatment suggestions I want you to feel comfortable telling me so!
 There IS a better way to practice psychiatry, by returning to the type of practice that we used to enjoy years ago when we saw our physician and knew we were more than just a number.
 I see at most 2 follow-up patients per hour, while many other practices see 4-6 patients.
 I always have the full 60 minutes for your first visit instead of rushing through your story in half that time.
 I promise you that this type of psychiatric care works better.
 Patients often need fewer medications when they thoroughly understand their symptoms—and where they are coming from.